filecoin-project/filecoin-plus-large-datasets/README.md

 - If a client wants to onboard more than 5+PiBs, the recommendation would be to start with a few applications and earn trust from the community.
 Having a positive reputation and proving to the community first by onboarding a smaller amount of data will help anyone who wants to onboard massive amounts of data much faster and smoother.

 - Stored data should be readily retrievable on the network and this can be regularly verified (though the use of manual or automated verification that includes retrieving data from various miners over the course of the DataCap allocation timeframe).
-At this time all LDNs may have full retrievability, but it is not required.
 Each project should specify what portion of the data is retrievable and provide justification.
 From there notaries can decide during the due diligence phases if the client’s application is justifiable and can agree to sign it or not.

 - There should be no open disputes in the Fil+ ecosystem against the client during the time that the application is open for review